noah/dotvim/README.md

 % git clone git@github.com:noah/dotvim.git ~/.vim
 ```

-The first vim is run, vundle will be downloaded, as well as the list of
+The first time vim is run, vundle will be downloaded, as well as the
-plugins defined in `vimrc`.
+list of plugins defined in `vimrc`.

 To update *all* vim plugins, periodically run: